astrotars/boilerplate-express-api/README.md

 ## Running the API
 To run the API, use `yarn start` from the root of the directory.
 The API will spin up on port `3000` and provide you with feedback in the terminal.

+## Docker Support
+To build a Docker image and launch it, all you have to do is run `./Docker.sh`.
+Note: Make sure to run `yarn build` prior to building your Docker image.

+**Happy Coding!**